joey-qytyku/OS-90-fixed/docs/exefmt.md

 * BSS
 * HEAP

 Heap and BSS do not exist in the executable, but their boundaries are defined in the header.
 The stack can be located anywhere.
 The size does not need to be specified, as the BSS section should be large enough to handle it.
+BSS is always zeroed.

 ## Imports and Exports

+Static libraries require the use of the import

 ## Symbols